MehrdadSamadishadlou/Intro-to-R/index.md

 This session focuses on one of the most essential skills in data science—preparing messy data for analysis.
 You’ll learn how to import data files, handle missing values, and reshape datasets into useful formats.
 We’ll discuss best practices for naming, consistency, and reproducibility.

-**Outcome:** A clean, well-organized dataset ready for exploration.
-Participants will see examples of how a disordered spreadsheet can be transformed into a tidy table suitable for analysis and visualization.

 ---